shivesh01/HEATMAP/README.md

 # Getting started

 You just need to set up an account on repl. you can run this program on your Python idle too.
-Idle like pycharm, atom, jupyter notebook, and visual studio e.t.c.
-Some basic knowledge is required for the programming and you are ready to go!.
-I have designed this workshop sweet and simple for you!.
+Idle like Pycharm, Atom, Jupyter notebook and Visual studio e.t.c.
+Some basic knowledge is required for the programming and you are ready to go.
+I have designed this workshop sweet and simple for you.
 It will just take 15-20minutes to complete the workshop.
 Ready, Get set & Go!

 ## Step zero!